Aghdam: Music and media

 Mugham music, a musical tradition from the Karabakh region, is an important part of Aghdam's musical heritage; the city was home to Aghdam Mugham School and its "Karabakh nightingales" ensemble.

 Sport

 An association football team used to be based in the town.
 That team is now based in Baku.
 It competes in the Azerbaijan Premier League under the name Qarabağ FK.
 The Imarat Stadium was destroyed from bombardments by Armenian military forces in the First Nagorno-Karabakh War.

 Transport

 Prior to the war, the city had bus and tram lines and an airport which no longer function.
-In November 2020, Azerbaijan Railways announced that it was discussing plans to build a 104 km railway line from Yevlakh to Khankendi via Aghdam.
+In November 2020, Azerbaijan Railways announced that it was discussing plans to build a 104 km railway line from Yevlakh to Stepanakert via Aghdam.
+On May 10th, 2025, president of the Republic of Azerbaijan Ilham Aliyev visited the newly built Aghdam Railway and Bus Terminal Complex for its inauguration.
+The railway station is expected to see between 800 and 1,000 passengers a day, while the Bus Terminal will serve 1,300 to 1,500 passengers a day.
+After the inauguration, the first train departed the station on the Barda-Aghdam Railway line.